Slurm job priorities#

 Introduction#

-Instead, the order in which Slurm will schedule jobs to run depends on multiple factors which Slurm will use to compute a job priority.
-Jobs will mostly run in the order established by this priority.
+factors which Slurm uses to compute a job priority.
+Jobs mostly run in the

-The exception to this is when another job with less priority can run without delaying a higher priority job.
+The exception to this is when another job with a lower priority can run without delaying a higher priority job.
 This is the case when there are enough resources available in the cluster.
 A lower priority job can also end up running sooner if a larger, higher priority job is waiting for several nodes to become available, but the lower priority job can fit in currently idle nodes (because it is smaller in both required resources and time) and can therefore finish without impacting the start time of the larger, higher priority job.

-Checking job state#
+Checking the job state#

-Jobs which are queueing are in PENDING
+Queued jobs are in PENDING

 or PD

 state.
-Running jobs are in RUNNING
+Running jobs are in

 or R